Influencer Marketing for Gaming: How to Forecast Budget and Prove ROI in 2026

 Upside case — Strong hook performance, improved store conversion from optimizations you’re actively implementing.
 The number that justifies a larger budget ask — but not the one you commit to.

 Document every assumption: creator tier, platform, format, view estimate rationale, meaningful user event definition, and historical event completion rate.
 Update the model after every campaign.
 Measuring ROI and attribution complexity account for nearly 16% of all reported challenges in influencer marketing in 2026 — the studios that solve this, even imperfectly, build a compounding advantage over those still debating which metric to use.
+If the upside case leans on creative quality you don’t yet have in hand, that’s a UGC and creative production problem to solve before the flight, not a number to assume.

 Creator campaigns do more than drive installs.
 They shape awareness, support retention, and reactivate lapsed players around live ops moments.
 Measuring only the bottom of the funnel misses most of the value.